Sheepolution/how-to-love/book/chapter4.md

 Behind the scenes, LÖVE calls these functions, and we to create them, and fill them with code.
 This is what we call a *callback*.

 LÖVE is made out of *modules*, love.graphics, love.audio, love.filesystem.
-There are about 15 modules, and each module focusses on 1 thing.
+There are about 15 modules, and each module focuses on 1 thing.
 Everything that you draw is done with love.graphics.
 And anything with sound is done with love.audio.

 For now, let's focus on love.graphics.